statsun78/rvsel/README.md

 ## "devtools" package is required if you don't have it.
 install.packages('devtools')

-## For window users, you need to download and install Rtools from https://cran.r-project.org/bin/windows/Rtools
+## For Windows users, you need to download and install Rtools from https://cran.r-project.org/bin/windows/Rtools

 library(devtools)
 install_github("statsun78/rvsel")